Francis Johnston (architect)

-Francis Johnston (1760 – 14 March 1829) was an Irish architect, best known for building the General Post Office (GPO) on O'Connell Street, Dublin.
+Francis Johnston (1760 – 14 March 1829) was an Anglo/Irish architect, best known for building the General Post Office (GPO) on O'Connell Street, Dublin.

 Life

-Johnston was born in Armagh, Ireland, son of William Johnston, also an architect, and studied architecture.
+Johnston was born in Armagh, Ireland, the son of architect William Johnston and younger brother of architect Richard Johnston and younger half-brother, surgeon Andrew Johnston.
+Francis later also studied architecture.
 He practised in Armagh, and then lived in Drogheda from 1786 before moving to Dublin about 1793.
 In 1805, he was appointed to the Board of Works as an architect.

 In 1824 he was made president of the Royal Hibernian Academy of Arts which had been founded the previous year, and he provided headquarters for the academy in Lower Abbey Street at his own expense.

+He married Anne Barnes who was the sister of his brother Richard's wife Susanna Barnes and had no issue.